glbala87/ELLA_tool/README.md

 ### Production setup

-For details on how to setup ella for production, please see the [technical documentation](http://allel.es/docs/).
+For details on how to setup ELLA for production, please see the [technical documentation](http://allel.es/docs/).

 For support and suggestions, [send us an e-mail](ma&#105;lt&#111;&#58;&#101;%6&#67;la&#37;2&#68;s&#117;pport&#64;m&#101;&#100;i&#115;&#105;&#110;&#46;%75i%&#54;F&#46;n%&#54;F)!